 Gelbach, Jonah B., "Uncontrolled Experiments from the Laboratories of Democracy: Traditional Cash Welfare, Federalism, and Welfare Reform" (2016).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1671.

 Labor and Employment Law Commons, Labor Economics Commons, Law and Economics Commons, Policy History, Theory, and Methods Commons, Political Economy Commons, Politics and Social Change Commons, Public Economics Commons, Public Law and Legal Theory Commons, Public Policy Commons, Social Welfare Commons, Social Welfare Law Commons, State and Local Government Law Commons